Hypotonic Cerebral Palsy in Children

 - Infections during Pregnancy – A mother can pass infections (such as rubella) to the child during pregnancy, which can damage the developing nervous system resulting in hypotonic cerebral palsy.
 Other infections like cytomeqalovirus and toxoplasmosis can also cause infections which may lead to hypotonic cerebral palsy.

-- Jaundice – Jaundice is a condition in which excessive amounts of bilirubin dissolve the layer of fat which is normally under the skin causing skin to appear yellow.
+- Jaundice or kernicterus – Jaundice is a condition in which excessive amounts of bilirubin dissolve the layer of fat which is normally under the skin causing skin to appear yellow.
 Severe jaundice can damage the brain and can ultimately result in hypotonic cerebral palsy if not properly treated in time.

 - Other Causes – Other more general, possible causes of hypotonic cerebral palsy include: breech birth, complicated delivery or labor, low birth weight, nervous system defects, maternal bleeding, maternal hyperthyroidism, and doctor error.

 Doctors diagnose hypotonic cerebral palsy by testing motor skills and reflexes, looking into medical history, and employing a variety of specialized tests.
-Most patients are diagnosed before the age of three.

 Although its symptoms may change over time, hypotonic cerebral palsy by definition is not progressive, so if a patient shows increased impairment, the problem may be something other than hypotonic cerebral palsy.